Bulgaria, the Watchtower and Blood Transfusions

 "Willingly and unrepentantIy taking blood.

 The difference between being disfellowshipped and disassociated means that Witnesses have actually been disadvantaged by this change.
 Whereas a committee is formed for disfellowshipping where the subject can plead and then appeal their case, with disassociation the subject is considered to have by their actions chosen to be removed from the congregation and hence have no right of appeal to the decision.
-Despite the subtle difference in procedure, it is important to recognise that both result in shunning, as shown in the following copy from the Elders manual.
+Despite the subtle difference in procedure, it is important to recognise that both result in shunning, as shown in the following copy from Pay Attention to Yourselves and All the Flock p.102.

 People that enquired to Watchtower headquarters about the Bulgarian changes have received explanations such as the following.